← Reference Deep-Dives Reference Deep-Dive · 9 min read

 By Kevin, Founder & CEO

-Why Episodic Research Fails SaaS Teams
+Why Does Episodic Research Fail SaaS Teams?

 The episodic model also creates a feast-or-famine cycle.
 The team is flooded with insights after a study, acts on some, ignores others, and forgets the rest within 90 days.
 Then months pass with zero user input before the next study launches.
+Product decisions during the gap are made by HiPPO instinct, internal debate, and the loudest customer email in the support queue — exactly the inputs research was supposed to displace.

 The Continuous Discovery Cadence